rekhubs/notes/js-notes-ref-javascript.info.md

 read the original example: https://javascript.info/call-apply-decorators#transparent-caching \
 general decorator pattern: https://github.com/kamranahmedse/design-patterns-for-humans#-decorator

-**extra tweaks based on the original examples**
+**some more tweaks and stuff based on the original examples**

 * `cachingDecorator` creates a closure
 * when it is used to decorate a function, the function gains a scope of closure (`cachingDecorator`) which has its own `cache` (fields/properties).
-*  which makes it possible to decorate multiple functions without value-cache-mess.
+*  which makes it possible to decorate different functions without cache-value-mess.

 ![extra-testing-with-caching-decorator](./js-notes-scripts/6.9.png)